centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 warehouse.

-When updating the groups and categories configuration, make sure to update the ACL by clicking on "Update ACL resources".
+When updating the groups and categories configuration, make sure to update the ACL by clicking "Update ACL resources".
 This will update available objects when configuring jobs.

 ### Reporting Widgets